sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 melee combat between Kresk and the squirrel, and ask you to flip Strength to resolve the Hack and Slash move.

-Perhaps better approaches from the GM might be:
+Perhaps better responses from the GM might be:

- * As you raise your fist to smash the squirrel, it darts off into the forest, never to be seen again
+ * "As you raise your fist to smash the squirrel, it darts off into the forest, never to be seen again"
- * How is Kresk going to overcome the squirrel's natural speed and reflexes?
+ * "How is Kresk going to overcome the squirrel's natural speed and reflexes?"
- * You smash your fist down and flatten the rodent, strangely, it didn't even flinch.
-This odd behaviour has you wondering about the rumors you've heard about this forest being enchanted...
+ * "You smash your fist down and flatten the rodent, strangely, it didn't even flinch.
+This odd behaviour has you wondering about the rumors you've heard about this forest being enchanted..."

 The GM doesn't always have to invoke a move and call for a flip.
 But in this example, the player literally names a move ("I Hack and Slash...").